d1ddle/TextBookTools/README.md

   > .pdf.jpg

 2. The total number of pages in the book.
-This isn't neccessary, but is relevant to prevent the downloader from running forever.
+This isn't neccessary, ~~but is relevant to prevent the downloader from running forever.~~ tasks now cancel after failing three times.

   > 32

 3. Python 3.9 or above.

-4. The downloader script in a new empty folder.
+4. ~~The downloader script in a new empty folder.~~ Specify a folder name as the downloader now creates a folder to dump images into.

 ### To use it: